Mercedes-Benz Oil Level Sensor Problems

 Symptoms

-• Fault code stored in Engine Control Unit (ECU).
+- There are fault codes stored in the Engine Control Unit (ECU).

 Common Problems

-The most common reason a Mercedes-Benz shows a low engine oil level even if the oil level is full is that the oil level sensor is faulty.
+The most common reason a Mercedes-Benz shows a low engine oil level, even if the level is full, is that the oil level sensor is faulty.

 Faulty Oil Level Sensor